Steph0522/Root_communities_castorbean_paper/README.md

-This is the link to the future post of the paper: "Shifts in root-associated fungal communities under drought conditions in Ricinus communis L."
+This is the link to the future post of the scripts of the paper: "Shifts in root-associated fungal communities under drought conditions in Ricinus communis L."